 Obviously this is a very big safety issue that should be taken into consideration every time you use parchment paper in the air fryer.
 It needs to be secured well in the basket, and you need to keep a very close eye on it.
 Never leave the room.

-Why Use Parchment Paper in Your Air Fryer
+Why Use Parchment Paper?

 One of the main reasons people use parchment paper in the air fryer is to cut down on cleaning.
 You can place some paper in the bottom of the basket and it will prevent food from sticking to the bottom and creating a mess in the basket.

-It’s particularly beneficial when cooking messy dishes, such as these amazing air fryer ribs that have a sticky BBQ sauce that can easily burn on the bottom, or delicate things like salmon that can stick to the bottom so it’s hard to get out of the pan in one piece.
+It’s particularly beneficial when cooking messy dinners, such as these amazing air fryer ribs that have a sticky BBQ sauce that can easily burn on the bottom, or delicate things like salmon that can stick to the bottom so it’s hard to get out of the pan in one piece.

 I use these super convenient parchment paper rounds in my air fryer.
 You can buy them in different sizes to fit your basket.

-What Parchment Paper to Use
+What Paper to Use

 Finally, you can also just cut your own piece of parchment paper from a roll, but it won’t have any holes in it to allow for good air circulation.